Carter Stabler and Adams in the 1920's and 1930's

 Above - monkey book-ends designed by Hugh Llwellyn 1922-1923.
 The models appear to show a mother with her young and are often mistakenly described as the 'three wise monkeys' after the description in Hayward and Atterbury.
 (The three wise monkeys usually include one monkey with eyes covered, one with ears covered and one with mouth covered to illustrate the Japanese proverb which translates as 'see no evil, hear no evil, speak no evil).

-1930's springbock book ends, rabbit, squirrel and fish designed by John Adams.
+1930's springbock book ends, rabbit, squirrel, fish, rocking horses and Airedale designed by John Adams.

 Slip cast book ends number 815 in a sapphire blue glaze.